Best Kobe Day Trip Itinerary + Tips Before You Visit

 Morning (2 hours)

-1. Kobe Harborland:
+1. Kobe Harborland

-- Ride the Mosaic Big Ferris Wheel (open 10am-10pm, $5 USD).
+You can also ride the Mosaic Big Ferris Wheel (open 10am-10pm, $5 USD).

 2. Meriken Park